okogosov/PPL/README.md

 Functions and data are stored in PPL as several kinds of Trees – root, NS, Functions, Configuration and may be displayed on Screen, saved and restored.

-PPL configuration is defined in the file Configuration.data and used when PPL runs or reloaded.
+PPL configuration is defined in the file "Configuration.data" file and used when PPL runs or reloaded.

 PPL was developed  with Microsoft Developer Studio,C#, without using any third party packages.

-PPL is interpreted language, source code (format scr)  is translated into intermedeate representation (format ppl) for immediate execution.
+PPL is interpreted language, source code (in the format "scr")  is translated into intermediate representation (in the format "ppl") for immediate execution.

 The main PPL features:

-   -extensibility, using functionalities of C# and adding user’s libraries by means of creating DLLs.
+   -extensibility, which allows users to use C# functionalities and add their own libraries by creating DLLs.

-   -possibility to add all PPL-functionality to any user Applicaions.
+   -ability to add all PPL-functionality to any user Applicaions.

 This project includes: